The Haunting of Hill House: Bly Manor release date, cast, trailer and news

 The new series will move away from the family drama aspect of the first season, and focus more on a tragic love story – with potential suggestions of a ghostly love triangle – and many cast members from Hill House will be returning, albeit in brand new roles…

+Victoria Pedretti (You), who played breakout role Nell McCrain in Hill House, will now play Dani Clayton, an American nanny who travels to the English countryside to accept a new – and, as it turns out, sinister – posting, looking after two orphaned children.

 The creepy teaser trailer, released at the end of August, suggests that the action kicks off with an au pair’s death – and the hiring of an American replacement, who comes to live at the house.
-The teaser also features an orphaned little girl, who’s alarmingly composed when confronted with a demon…
+The teaser also features dolls that come alive at night (fairly standard horror-fare but still terrifying) and an orphaned little girl, who’s alarmingly composed when confronted with a loud demon…

 Here’s everything we know about The Haunting of Hill House season two, AKA The Haunting of Bly Manor, which will follow a new story – and feature some familiar faces.